 - When you have lowered your legs as far as you can, begin to reverse the movement.
 When you get back to the starting position, start again in the other direction.

-Get the “quick ab workout at home” chart
+Get the “quick ab workout at home” printable PDF

-Enter your e-mail below to have the PDF mailed to you.
+Enter your e-mail below to have a link e-mailed to you.